What is healthy screen use?

 - Take care of your digital footprint by being careful about the photos and comments you post and the photos and comments you’re tagged in.
 Make sure you’re always respectful in your posts.

 - Talk about your social media use with your child.
-This will encourage him to be open about his social media use too.
+This will encourage your child to be open about their social media use too.
 If you share fun content with each other, it can be a great way to talk about the things you both like and think are important.

-- Talk with your child about being social media friends.
+- Talk with your child about following each other on social media.
 This can be a great way to be a part of your child’s life and share interests.
-Younger teenagers might be OK with this, but older teenagers might prefer not to friend you.
+Younger teenagers might be OK with this, but older teenagers might not want you to follow them.

-- Ask your child for permission before you post a photo of her or share information about her on social media.
+- Ask your child for permission before you post a photo of them or share information about them on social media.